Evansville Day School

-Evansville Day School (EDS) is a private, Jr. PreK-12 college-preparatory school located in Evansville, Indiana in the United States.
-It is the only independent coeducational, day school in Evansville and the surrounding region.
-To accommodate a wide range of grade levels, the school is separated into three divisions: Primary School (Jr. PreK-4), Middle School (5-8), and Upper School (9-12).
+Evansville Day School (EDS) is a private, Jr. PreK–12 college-preparatory school located in Evansville, Indiana in the United States.
+It is the only independent, coeducational day school in Evansville and the surrounding region.
+To accommodate a wide range of grade levels, the school is separated into three divisions: Primary School (Jr. PreK–4), Middle School (5–8), and Upper School (9–12).

-Its head of school is Kevin Kunst, and the heads of Primary and Middle School are Robin Renschler and Holly Ziemer.
-Since Fall 2019, Day School has a similar house system to that of Harry Potter, in which the four houses represent characteristics, a color, and an animal.
+Its head of school is Sarah Jacobson, and the heads of Primary and Middle School are Kelly McCandless and Holly Ziemer.
+Since Fall 2019, Day School has a house system, in which the four houses represent characteristics, a color, and an animal.
 These include the Heekin House, Baumgart House, Boettcher House, and the Igleheart House.

 Profile

 EDS currently has about 300 students spread across the three divisions with roughly 80 high school students.
 Many of these students attend through the school's unique Merit Scholarship program, meaning they do not have to pay full tuition.
 Students begin Spanish instruction in pre-school and take French in 5th grade, offering early foreign language instruction.
 Student-teacher ratio is roughly 8:1 with classes averaging about ten to fifteen students.
 100% of each EDS senior class attends college.
 Students primarily reside in Vanderburgh and Warrick counties along with members from Henderson, Kentucky and the surrounding Tri-State.